 Starting a mobile catering business is a common first step for many food entrepreneurs in the UK, and a popular place to begin is on a roadside pitch.
 If you’re wondering whether you have what it takes to set up a roadside catering business then read this insightful article from the Mobilers team.

 If you're serious about getting your slice of the catering pie, then reading up on all you can about roadside catering is a good place to start.
-But remember, when you’re all set up, Mobilers can help by arranging a catering insurance policy that suits your needs and budget.
+But remember, when you’re all set up, Mobilers can help by arranging a catering liability insurance policy that suits your needs and budget.

 The UK roadside catering market